nmenant/iControl_LX_Lab/docs/class4/module0/lab1.rst

   :scale: 50%

-Do a search for a Course called "Class XXX - ISC - iControl LX extensions".
+Do a search for a Course called "iControl LX extensions".
 There will be 2 classes at ISC around iControl LX extensions so make sure whether you're part of Class 1 or Class2.

 Join this class and it should start your deployment